lelinz174125/Lazor_Project/README.md

 ## How can this script help you solve the puzzle?
 This script can solve puzzles ***really*** fast.
-Here, we take 'yarn_5' for example.
-The snapshot of this level is
+Here, we take 'yarn_5' and 'mad_1' for example.
+The snapshot of 'yarn_5' is

 <img width="375" height="802.08" src=https://github.com/lelinz174125/Lazor_Project/blob/main/IMG/yarn_5_origin.jpg>